-After making it to 1% of the 1%, a new opportunity arose and he commenced work in Artwork/Repro/Graphic Design roles for major multinational consumer goods companies, gaining expertise in most aspects of computer-based design.
-This included, but was not limited to Logos, Stationary, Packaging, preparing Artwork for Print and Photo retouching and manipulation, skills which Adrian retains to this day.
+After making it to 1% of the 1%, a new opportunity arose, and he commenced work in Artwork/Repro/Graphic Design roles for major multinational consumer goods companies, gaining expertise in most aspects of computer-based design.
+Adrian is familiar with creating Logos, Stationary and Packaging, preparing Artwork for Print, and Photo retouching and manipulation, skills which are retained.

-Adrian has lived and worked in multiple locations, including the Museum of History and Industry in Seattle, WA and considers travel the best form of education and learning.
+Adrian classes himself as a European; leaning naïvely towards Internationalism, and has lived and worked in multiple locations.
+This includes the Museum of History and Industry (MOHAI) in Seattle, WA, and he considers travel to be the best form of education and learning.

 About - Technique

-Although the medium is different, the technique is reminiscence of the Ceramic process and beautifully executed Crystalline glazes.
-This is a speciality glaze used by Ceramists, combining Zinc Oxide and Silica, which creates a visible and distinct crystal growth in the matrix of the fired glaze.
+Despite the difference in medium, the technique is reminiscent of the ceramic process and the striving for beautifully executed crystalline glazes.
+Ceramists use this specialty glaze, which combines zinc oxide and silica to create a visible and distinct crystal growth in the matrix of the fired glaze.